Joint Spatio-Textual Reasoning for Answering Tourism Questions: Introduction

 In response, we present our joint spatio-textual QA model for returning answers to questions that require textual as well as spatial reasoning.
 We first develop a modular spatial-reasoning network that uses geo-coordinates of location names mentioned in a question, and, of candidate answer entities, to reason over only spatial constraints.
 It learns to associate contextual {\em distance-weights} with each location-mention in the question -- these weights are combined with their respective spatial-distances from a candidate answer, to generate a `spatial relevance' score for that answer.

 We then combine the spatial-reasoner with a textual QA system to develop a joint spatio-textual QA model.
 We demonstrate the model using a recently introduced QA task, which contains tourism questions seeking POI (entity) answers \cite{TourQue}.
 It also contains a collection of entity reviews as knowledge source for answering these questions.
-We provide the geo-spatial knowledge for the task by mapping POI entities to their geographical coordinates using publicly available APIs.
+We provide the geo-spatial knowledge for the task by mapping location-mentions in questions to their geographical coordinates using publicly available APIs.
+Similarly, candidate answer POIs are also mapped to their geographical coordinates, included as part of the dataset \cite{TourQue}.
 To the best of our knowledge, we are the first to develop a joint QA model that combines reasoning over external geo-spatial knowledge along with textual reasoning.